-This is the first study to assess the combined effects of elevated winter temperature and pCO2 on reproduction, and the first to explore intergenerational carryover in an Ostrea spp.
+This is the first study to assess the combined effects of elevated winter temperature and pCO2 on reproduction, and to explore intergenerational carryover in an Ostrea spp.
 We exposed adult O. lurida to elevated temperature (+4°C), followed by elevated pCO2 (+2204 µatm, -0.51 pH, Figure 2).
-Gonad development, reproductive timing, and fecundity were assessed for the adults, and offspring performance was assessed in the field.
+Gonad development, reproductive timing, and fecundity were assessed for the adults in the laboratory, and offspring performance was assessed in the field.
 Elevated winter temperature was expected to impede gametogenic quiescence, presumably a critical annual event, subsequently reducing larval production.
-This prediction was in part based on observations of low larval yields in an O. lurida restoration hatchery (unpublished) following the winter 2016 marine heat wave in the Northeast Pacific Ocean (Gentemann, Fewings, & García-Reyes, 2017).
+This prediction was in part based on observations of low larval yields in an O. lurida restoration hatchery (Ryan Crim, unpublished) following the winter 2016 marine heat wave in the Northeast Pacific Ocean (Gentemann, Fewings, & García-Reyes, 2017).
 Similarly, we predicted that high pCO2 exposure would result in negative impacts due to increased energy requirements for calcification and cellular maintenance.
 Finally, we predicted that negative impacts would be amplified upon exposure to both conditions.
 By assessing the effects of winter warming and acidification on reproduction and offspring viability in multiple Olympia oyster populations, we provide an ecologically relevant picture of how the species will respond to ocean change.

 Methods